Photoemission Chronoscopy of the Iodoalkanes: Introduction

 \section{Introduction}

 Photoemission chronoscopy, i.e. the measurement of the absolute time delay between the interaction of one (typically) extreme ultraviolet (XUV) photon with an atom, molecule or condensed matter sample and the appearance of the ejected photoelectron in vacuum, has recently been demonstrated as a viable experimental technique in a landmark experiment \cite{ossiander2018absolute}.
 Experimentally this scheme relies on the attosecond streak camera technique \cite{itatani2002attosecond} and measures the photoemission time of the system under study relative to a chronoscope species in which the photoemission time delay is known, e.g. from \textsl{ab-initio} calculation. \citet{ossiander2018absolute} established this scheme with the ultimate goal to determine the photoemission time of the $4f$ and valence states of a W(110) surface at an excitation energy of $105\,\mathrm{eV}$, by constructing a chain of references involving the I$4d$ photoemission in small iodoalkanes as an important chainlink.
-For this reason, studying the photoemission time of iodine and its compounds is of utmost interest for \textsl{all} investigations pertaining to absolute photoemission delay times (as opposed to the more frequently adressed \textsl{relative} delay between two emission events occuring an unknown time after absorption of the XUV photon) and one of the most pressing questions in attosecond science.
 Iodine and its compounds are especially suited for this purpose due to the giant dipole resonance (GDR) in the I$4d\to\varepsilon f$ (a transition from the I$4d$ into a continuum $f$ wave with energy $\varepsilon$) channel in this energy range, which greatly enhances the photoemission cross section (cf. \cite{olney1998quantitative}), permitting their use even at very low concentrations or when XUV photons are scarce.
 Furthermore, the $d\to f$ photoemission channel strongly dominates the photoelectron signal when compared with the $d\to p$ channel, vastly simplifying the interpretation of the results.
 Following the experiment by \citet{ossiander2018absolute}, \citet{biswas2020probing} aimed at uncovering molecular effects in the observed time delay, finding that the I$4d$ photoemission time in iodoethane may be raised significantly by the presence of a functional group when compared to the atomic case, and they present a calculation that predicts that this increase should continue as the size of the functional group grows.
 Here we expand upon this experiment and explicitly test whether this prediction can be generalized by measuring the I$4d$ photoemission time in primary and secondary iodoalkanes from iodomethane up to 2-iodobutane at photon energies of $90\,\mathrm{eV}$, $105\,\mathrm{eV}$ and $118\,\mathrm{eV}$.
 We compare our experimental results to those of \citet{biswas2020probing}, a published calculation for atomic iodine as well as a scattering calculation on the Hartree-Fock level of theory.